satansdeer/satansdeer.github.com/content/legacy-posts/react-native-mobx-tutorial-part-2/index.md

 }
 ```

-The store is pretty simple, it has two observable properties (`apiKey` and `apiSecret`), actions to set those properties and functions to save and load those keys with `AsyncStorage`.
+The store is simple, it has two observable properties (`apiKey` and `apiSecret`), actions to set those properties and functions to save and load those keys with `AsyncStorage`.

 ## Getting Data From API